paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-051-supplemental-nutrition-assistance-program.md

 ## § 2018.
 Approval of retail food stores and wholesale food concerns
 **(a) Authorization to accept and redeem benefits**

-(1) **Applications**
+(1) **Applications.—**

-  (A) *In general* — Regulations issued pursuant to this chapter shall provide for the submission of applications for approval by retail food stores and wholesale food concerns which desire to be authorized to accept and redeem benefits under the supplemental nutrition assistance program and for the approval of those applicants whose participation will effectuate the purposes of the supplemental nutrition assistance program.
+  (A) *In general.—* — Regulations issued pursuant to this chapter shall provide for the submission of applications for approval by retail food stores and wholesale food concerns which desire to be authorized to accept and redeem benefits under the supplemental nutrition assistance program and for the approval of those applicants whose participation will effectuate the purposes of the supplemental nutrition assistance program.

-  (B) *Factors for consideration* — In determining the qualifications of applicants, there shall be considered among such other factors as may be appropriate, the following:
+  (B) *Factors for consideration.—* — In determining the qualifications of applicants, there shall be considered among such other factors as may be appropriate, the following:

     (i) the nature and extent of the food business conducted by the applicant;